Why Are You Ignoring Your Pipeline?

 Feedback from potential clients can provide valuable information for improving your products and services as well as highlighting opportunities to boost your revenue.
-Yet many businesses fail to manage their pipeline effectively and miss out on these opportunities as a result, says SARAH DALY
+Yet many businesses fail to manage their pipeline effectively and miss out on these opportunities as a result.

 Your sales pipeline is an important source of information for planning and budgeting.
-So, when working out your budgets and forecasts for next year, it is important to make time to review your pipeline and see if you can identify ways to improve it.
+So, when working out your budgets and forecasts for the new year, it is important to make time to review your pipeline and see if you can identify ways to improve it.

 Key questions to ask include: